 Are you at risk for cardiovascular disease (coronary artery disease and stroke)?

-So, what’s it gonna take?
-Read on to find ways you can start to take charge of your life and aim for a healthy weight.
+Ways you can start to take charge of your life and aim for a healthy weight.

-Seven tips to successfully manage your weight.
+Tips to successfully manage your weight.

 View the choices for this heart-healthy diet plan.